amelielabs/amelie-docs/content/sql/ops/dml/truncate.md

 Currently, the **`TRUNCATE`** operation cannot be part of multi-statement transactions.

-Trancate cannot be used with branches.
+Trancate cannot be used with table clones.

 ---